ProgramCrafter/salsa-iwj-otter/README.md

 tree, in the `library/` directory.

 Each shape is listed in one of the `library/*.toml` files, in a `files` entry.
-Unfortunately the syntax and semantics of this file are not yet properly documented.
+(Most of) the syntax and semantics of this file are documented in the Rustdoc documentation for the module `otter::shapelib_toml`.
+If you run `make -j8 shapelib` it will print out a `file://` url for these docs.

 You can preview the shapes, including any changes you make, without a whole game server, by running `make -j8 shapelib`, and looking at `templates/shapelib.html`.
+As above, this make rune will print the `file://` url for you.
 (See BUILDING AND TESTING for information about how to install the tools you will need.)

 Some of these SVGs were scraped from Wikimedia.
 The scraper machinery